 In 2016, I will become an Oregon resident.
 Since 2008, I have been splitting my time between Florida and Portland.
 My original intent was to take what I learned in Portland back to Florida and create change in the system.
 However, two unnamed Florida residents who believe they are qualified to be President of the US, have finally convinced me that I belong in Portland.

-I learned the importance of neighborhoods when I was 22 years old and visited Heather Holland, my penpal age 10, and her family in the West Country in England.
+I learned the importance of neighborhoods when I was 22 years old and visited Heather Holland, my penpal from age 10, and her family in the West Country in England.
 I met Uncle Jack, a boarder who came from London to live with Heather’s family during the World War II.
 Uncle Jack proudly showed me his flat in Council Housing, an affordable housing model superior to anything in the US today.
-Heather’s mom lived across the street in the house Heather in which grew up until she died.
+Heather’s mom lived across the street in the house where Heather grew up.

 Heather and Dave moved to Bristol to work for the post office shortly after they were married.
 They still live in the same house 50 years later.
 Their son, Paul and daughter, Melanie both worked for the post office.
 Paul and Melanie and their families live close.
 Heather and Dave are frequent caregivers for their grandchildren.